gonnux/hugo-apps-theme/README.md

 - full(boolean): whether your page is full page or not
 - enableDisqus(boolean): wheter your page uses disqus or not, even though this value is true you cannot enable disqus for full page
 - img(string): logo image for your page

+### What is full page?
+Web apps, they probably have index.html which contains html, head, body tags if you post index.html without removing html, head body tags you can achieve this by setting full=true

 ### config.toml
 - baseURL(string): base url of your site